knupel/Rope_framework/Guide/Processing_method.md

 /**
-* beginDraw and enDraw() is write here juste to keep a syntew cohesion withe PGraphics other system */
+* beginDraw and enDraw() is write here just to keep a syntax cohesion withe PGraphics other system */

 *set